Williams Diagnosis Story

 Even when I was dazed, I was still talking about beating the Bone cancer.
 I had no problems doing whatever the doctors and nurses needed to do to make me better.

-Right after being diagnosed by a mother’s CBC test, I said, ‘Let’s just get this shit going.’
+Right after being diagnosed by a test for my mother’s CBC, I said, ‘Let’s just get this shit going.’
 They wrote that quote up on my board.
-We had another Bone blood test, too.
+We had another Full exam, too.

 The emotional side was mostly being terrified and the whys and hows.
 However, I quickly understood that I couldn’t change the situation and needed to do whatever I could to fix it.
 Ruminating wasn’t going to solve anything.